khuonglna/photo-sharer-blog/README.md

-# photo-sharer-blog
+# photo_sharer

-Simple photo sharing application integrate with some basic Firebase features
+This is a simple app for photo sharing using Firebase basic functions.
+For more information about the app please refer to this